If you have been invited to a Zoom Meeting, some things will help you and the other meeting participants enjoy your time together.

 When you are speaking, let others know that you are finished by saying one of these sign-offs: “That’s all.”
 “I’m done.”
 “Thank you.”
 So that everyone knows you have finished your comments.

-You can ask questions and make comments silently if desired using the “Chat” feature (also on the bottom and center of your screen).
+You can ask questions and make comments silently, if desired, using the “Chat” feature (also at the bottom and center of your screen).

 Appearance Tip

 Wear solid colors.
-Avoid white since this can affect the exposure and make it look washed out or make you look too dark.
-Just try and present yourself like you would do if you were getting a professional portrait done.
+Avoid white, as it can affect exposure and make it look washed out or make you look too dark.
+Just try to present yourself as you would if you were getting a professional portrait.

 Couple of Device Tips

 Turn off all other applications on your device.
-These will affect the video quality and the audio quality.
+These will affect both video and audio quality.

-Don’t use the “Virtual Background” unless you have a very powerful computer processor.
+Don’t use the “Virtual Background” unless you have a potent computer processor.
 This takes a lot of computer power.
-It will become distracting when you or parts of you disappear due to the slow computer processor you have.
+It will become distracting when you or parts of you disappear because of your slow processor.

 “Virtual Background”